-Identifying potential funding sources to complement BHBH Program funds, including bridge housing and supportive services, and to sustain BHBH programs.
+Identifying potential funding sources to complement BHBH Program funds, including for bridge housing and supportive services, and to sustain BHBH programs.
 Conducting community outreach and education.
 Conducting landlord and/or contractor recruitment to increase access to housing.
 Creating a website or conducting other community outreach activities.
-Funding Limitations Track 1 awards are expressly intended for planning, pre- development, and capacity building only.
+Funding limitations Track 1 awards are expressly intended for planning, predevelopment, and capacity building only.
 Planning grant funds may not be used for direct services or housing.
-If seeking funds for direct services that include planning activities, consider submitting the application through Track 2: Implementation Grants instead.
-Track 1 awardees may also apply for the BHBH Program Round 3 in winter 2023-24, but should be aware that funding is competitive and not guaranteed.
+If seeking funds for direct services that include planning activities, apply through Track 2: Implementation Grants instead.
 Grantees will be responsible for submitting invoices, ensuring expenses are allowable, and retaining sufficient backup documentation related to expenses.
 DHCS, AHP, or a designee may conduct desk or site audits that require grantee participation.
-Contracting and Fund Disbursement Selected applicants will contract with AHP, the BHBH Program administrative entity.
+Contracting and fund disbursement Awarded applicants will contract with AHP, the BHBH Program administrative entity.
 Funding for Track 1 grantees will be distributed in three payments: upon contract execution (\$75,000), upon submission of a midpoint report (\$60,000), and upon submission of the final report (\$15,000).
-If a Tribal entity does not achieve its identified milestones or meet funding requirements, DHCS reserves the right to redistribute awarded grant funds elsewhere within the BHBH Program.
+If an eligible applicant does not achieve its identified milestones or meet funding requirements, DHCS reserves the right to redistribute awarded grant funds elsewhere within the BHBH Program.
 Changes to the Track 1 payment distribution will be considered on a case-by-case basis.